 How to scale ingredients?

-This recipe is easy to scale.
+Easy!
 We calculated the scaling number for you.
 Pick the springform pan that you want to use for your cake, then multiply all the ingredients in our recipe box by the scaling number in this table.

 |Springform pan size||Scaling Number|

 |4 inch (10 cm)||0.22|

 |5 inch (13 cm)||0.31|

 |6 inch (15 cm)||0.44|

 |7 inch (18 cm)||0.60|

 |8 inch (20 cm)||0.79|

-|9 inch springform pan (23 cm)||1|
+|9 inch (23 cm)||1|

 |10 inch (25 cm)||1.23|

 How do I know if my cake is fully baked?

 For this reason, when baking ANY cake, you should always check the core of the cake with a clean toothpick or skewer before you take your cake out of the oven.

 To do that, just insert the toothpick or the skewer in the centre of the cake.
-If the toothpick comes out clean and dry it means that you cake is ready.
+If the toothpick comes out clean and dry it means that your cake is ready.

 Mistakes I made